openregister/registers-rfcs/content/item-hash/index.md

 ### String normalisation algorithm

-1. For ASCII control characters (codepoints 0x00 - 0x1f):
+1. For control characters (codepoints 0x00 - 0x1f):
    1. If it has a short representation (`\b`, `\f`, `\n`, `\r`, or `\t`), that short representation MUST be used.
    2. Other control characters (such as `NULL`) MUST be represented as a